You’ve just spent thousands on your new motorcycle and polished it to showroom condition. So why might you want to cover

 A decent cover can also be stolen, but holes for locking chains may keep it secure when parked.

 Don’t underestimate the wind.
 Once a strong breeze gets underneath the cover, it can lift it like a hot air balloon and tear it apart over a few hours.
-Choose a model that has not just a middle strap but clips on the front and rear too.
+Choose a model with not just a middle strap but clips on the front and rear.

 In extreme conditions, you may wish to consider an additional restraining strap to keep things tight.

-A bike cover is also suitable for long-term storage for those who wish to hibernate their machines during winter.
+A bike cover is also suitable for long-term winter storage for those who wish to hibernate their machines when it gets cold.
 They also protect against any chemicals or corrosive liquids that might drop from garage shelving or roofing while sitting for months on end.